c. 1500 BC

 In Rome, construction begins on The Colosseum.

-[Mentioned in Short Trips: The Last Days.
-The date is not given, but this is the historical date.]
+[This is mentioned in The Last Days (Short Trips).
+The date is not given, so we've used the historical one.]

 Jewish rebels besieged in Masada commit suicide when they finally realise that there is no chance of escape.
 Due to the interference of Ian Chesterton the rebels had killed an extra 107 Roman soldiers and, for a while, looked as if they might win.
 Ian, Barbara and two Jewish women survived the siege.
 Ian and Barbara were saved from death when the Doctor, who had been in the Roman camp, claimed they were his spies.